mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 ### Understading the user-data file

 The cloud-init kube-master configuration file can be found [here](/data/debian/kube/user-data).
-This configures and installs Docker and Kubernetes binaries (kubeadm, kubectl, kublet).
+This configures and installs Docker and Kubernetes binaries (kubeadm, kubectl, kubelet).

 Below you can find the same file commented for a better understanding: